 2.1. the impact of schools as organizations on student performance, to be coordinated by Charles Kirschbaum, in collaboration with Daniel McFarland (Stanford University);

-2.2. the impact of affirmative action policies on the access to university and job market as well as on student performance, to be coordinated by Antonio Sergio Alfredo Guimarães, in collaboration with Katherine Newman (Johns Hopkins University); Paul Attewell (City University of New York); Renato Pedrosa and Cibele Andrade (State University of Campinas);
+2.2. the impact of affirmative action policies on the access to university and job market as well as on student performance, to be coordinated by Antonio Sergio Alfredo Guimarães, in collaboration with Katherine Newman (Johns Hopkins University); Paul Attewell (City University of New York); Renato Pedrosa and Cibele Andrade (State University of Campinas); (closed project)

 2.3. the transition from school to the labour market, to be coordinated by Nadya Araujo Guimaraes, in collaboration with Helena Hirata (CNRS), Didier Demaziere (Fondation Nationale de Sciences Politiques), Kate Purcell (University of Warwick) and Alvaro Comin (King’s College).